Kisutora/KisuTweaks/README.md

-# KisuTweaks
+# Kisu⚙️Tweaks

 **An overhaul mod that brings in lots of buffs, tweaks and Quality of Life.**
 The changelog is pretty huge so let's crack on, shall we!

 # Creature Stage

-### Consequence:
+## 🪬Consequence
->📝Reduced cooldowns.
+>⏱️Reduced cooldowns.
 Let your consequence abilities shine!
 - 🟢**Siren Song**
 	- Increased range from **25m** to **30m**
 	- Decreased cooldown from **5min** to **1min**